tsoa-community/docs/getting-started.md

 ## Building the routes file

-At this point you may have notices that TypeScript will not find the `RegisterRoutes` import from `build/routes`.
+At this point you may have noticed that TypeScript will not find the `RegisterRoutes` import from `build/routes`.
 That's because we haven't asked tsoa to create that yet.
 Let's do that now:

 ```shell